sahwar/madgalaxy/README.md

 source internally where each item is parsed, classified, tagged, and possibly scored.

-After that, content is categorized, indexed, and stored into MongDB + ElasticSearch.
+After that, content is categorized, indexed, and stored into MongoDB + ElasticSearch.
 Each planet site can subscribe to certain tags emitted from the Supernova, make a query for full-text-search, along with many other things.
 Basically, the supernova is an API, and each planet can make requests to it.